 By Genevieve Wood

-Chi-X Australia has come a long way since its launch in November 2011.
-As Australia's first alternative trading venue to the ASX, it began with a little as 8 tradeable stocks to now offering the full suite of 2,100 ASX-listed companies, and has recently launched its own Warrants market.
+Chi-X Australia has come a long way since its launch in October 2011.
+As Australia's first alternative trading venue to the ASX, it began with a little as 8 tradeable stocks to now offering the full suite of 2,100 ASX-listed companies and ETFs, as well as its own Warrants market.

 While all this is great, I thought it was time to get back to basics about what Chi-X actually is and how it works.
 Since OpenMarkets became a participant of Chi-X back in May, I've had a number of people ask how it's possible to trade ASX listed stocks on anything other than the ASX and why you would?

 What is Chi-X?

 Chi-X Global is a consortium-backed operator of alternative equity trading venues that competes with primary exchanges.
 It pioneered the introduction of new and competing trading venues in Australia, Canada* and Japan, and previously in Europe (now operating as BATS Chi-X Europe). *News Flash this morning: Nasdaq acquires Chi-X Canada

 In Australia we have Chi-X Australia, a competing stock exchange to the Australian Securities Exchange (ASX) and alternative venue where you can trade the full suite of 2,100 ASX listed companies.
 Being a stock exchange, Chi-X can also develop new products of their own, which they have recently done with their new Warrants market and suite of ETFs next year.
 See What's Next for Chi-X

 Check out John Fildes explaining What is Chi-X in the video below.

 Chi-X is to ASX like what WoolWorths is to Coles